island-is/handbook/docs/api-design-guide/design-principles/resource-oriented-design.md

   - Determine the relationships between resources.
   - Decide the resource name schemes based on types and relationships.
   - Decide the resource schemas.
-  - Attach minimum set of methods to resources.
+  - Attach minimum set of [methods] to resources, as much as possible use the standard methods(verbs).

 ## Resources
 A resource-oriented API is generally modeled as a resource hierarchy, where